 b.
-The District uses its available resources primarily to acquire or otherwise preserve land outside the Urban Service Area boundaries of cities that has regionally significant open space value and that might be lost to development if the District fails to act.4 c.
+The District uses its available resources primarily to acquire or otherwise preserve land outside the Urban Service Area boundaries of cities that has regionally significant open space value and that might be lost to development if the District fails to act.5 c.
 The District acquires land most often through fee simple interest (outright ownership).
 Options and installment purchases may be employed to this end.
-To conserve funding for preservation, the District may seek to preserve open space without outright ownership of the land.
-The District may act as a land bank through acquisition of less than fee interest to accomplish the same results with less immediate expenditure of the District's funds.
-Examples include acquisition of a remainder interest following a life tenancy; open space, conservation, or scenic easements; and purchase and leaseback arrangements.
-The District actively strives to acquire open space through gifts and matching grants.
-Gifts of land with life tenancy are encouraged.
-Other creative open space preservation techniques are explored and utilized when possible.6

 The District's goal is to acquire lands within its own boundaries and Sphere of Influence.
-Acquisitions outside the District's boundaries will be considered only if exceptional purchase opportunities arise that clearly support the District's mission.5
+Acquisitions outside the District's boundaries will be considered only if exceptional purchase opportunities arise that clearly support the District's mission.6